karlospn/opentelemetry-metrics-demo/README.md

 ## **.NET built-in metrics dashboard**

-This pair of dashboards were not set up by me; it was done by the .NET team themselves.
+This pair of dashboards were not built by me; they were built by the .NET team themselves.
 I simply downloaded them and included them in this repository so that when you run ``docker-compose up``, they are already included in the example, and you don't need to import them.

 If you want to play around with them on your own, the link to download them is as follows: [link](https://github.com/dotnet/aspire/tree/main/src/Grafana)